-- 1. Demonstrate the orifice meter, Venturi meter, Mass flow meter, DPT setup for measuring flow rate and Level - 2.
+- 1. Demonstrate the orifice meter, Venturi meter, Mass flow meter, DPT setup for measuring flow rate and Level of the liquid - 2.
 Compare the pressure gauge and DPT using standard instruments - 3.
-Compare the pressure gauge and DPT using standard instruments - 4.
+Demonstrate the humidity and vaccum measurement using standard instruments - 4.
 Design the linearization and compensation circuit for thermocouple - 5.
-Integrate the field instruments with controller
+Predict and nullify the errors in field instruments by integrating the HART Communicator